NicolaFolchi/miniJava-compiler/README.md

 # MiniJava Compiler
 This Java program is a compiler for miniJava, a subset of Java.
-The compiler is performsb syntactic analysis, abstract syntax tree construction, identification checking, type checking, and code generation for any given miniJava source code.
+The compiler performs syntactic analysis, abstract syntax tree construction, identification checking, type checking, and code generation for any given miniJava source code.

 A showcase of the compiler execution can be found here: https://minijava-compiler.herokuapp.com/